tam1m/streamystats/README.md

 ## ⚠️ Important Note: Vector PG Version

 This project now uses a Vector-enabled Postgres version (`pgvector/pgvector:pg16`).
-If you're updating from a previous version, you'll need to modify your `docker-compose.yml` file to use this image.
-Check the compose file for specific configuration details.

-After changing image, if you have issues with generating embeddings or anything else you might need to create a backup, drop the database and restore it.
-Please join the discord or open an issue if you need help with this.

-Quick tutorial for backup and restore:

-1. Backup your database: `docker exec streamystats-db-1 pg_dump -U postgres -t playback_sessions --inserts --column-inserts streamystat > playback_sessions_backup.sql`
-2. Remove the stack: `docker compose down`
-3. Drop the database: `docker volume rm streamystats_pgdata`
-4. Reinstall: `docker compose up -d`
-5. Restore the database: `cat playback_sessions_backup.sql | docker exec -i streamystats-db-1 psql -U postgres -d streamystat`
+If you are having trouble getting Streamystats to work after this update, please open an issue and i'll help.
+I previously recommended a data backup and restore method but it's not bulletproof.

 ## ✨ Features